hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251003342v3-gemini-robotics-15-pushing-the-frontier-of-generalist-robots-with-ad.md

 ---
 layout: default
-title: Gemini Robotics 1.5: Pushing the Frontier of Generalist Robots with Advanced Embodied Reasoning, Thinking, and Motion Transfer
+title: "Gemini Robotics 1.5: Pushing the Frontier of Generalist Robots with Advanced Embodied Reasoning, Thinking, and Motion Transfer"
 ---

 # Gemini Robotics 1.5: Pushing the Frontier of Generalist Robots with Advanced Embodied Reasoning, Thinking, and Motion Transfer